pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### Retake Quiz Button

-- This button is displayed below the results section and allows the user to restart the quiz
+- This button is displayed below the results section and allows the user to restart the quiz.
-- It has the same design, colour and hover effect as the Take Quiz button, to maintain consistency throughout the quiz
+- It has the same design, colour and hover effect as the Take Quiz button, to maintain consistency throughout the quiz.
-- It is only displayed in the results section once the user has finished taking the quiz, to prevent the user from accidentally restarting the quiz when they have not completed all of the questions
+- It is only displayed in the results section once the user has finished taking the quiz, to prevent the user from accidentally restarting the quiz when they have not yet completed all of the questions.

 <details><summary>Screenshots</summary>